Cyboghostginx/HoneywareX/Readme.md

 HoneywareX is a shell-based honeypot highly motivated by Cowrie, and "LLM in the shell" paper (Sladic et al., 2024).
 My master's project looks into building on existing researches in the field of honeypot in cybersecurity.
 I'm looking into how we can leverage RAG to enhance dynamic ability in Linux shell honeypot.

+Traditional static unix honeypot like Cowrie lacks the dynamic abilities needed in real-life scenarios when engaging attackers during SSH access such as lack of access to different network utilities commands like ping.
+I aim to increase the realism of this project by implementing other impressing abilities, and also make it easier for anyone to just test out on their system in just few commands execution.

 ---

 ## Features